rajuvindane/miniDebianConferencePune2015/README.md

-# miniDebianConferencePune2015
-Website for miniDebian Conference Pune on 29 and 30 Aug 2015
+Website for miniDebianConference Pune 2015